flosse/scaleApp/README.txt

 | ...									|
 +-----------------------------------------------------------------------+

-Now you can access that stings easely trough the sandbox with the '_' method.
+Now you can access that stings easily trough the sandbox with the '_' method.
 Depending on which language is set globally it returns the corresponding localized string.

 +-----------------------------------------------------------------------+